rtoal/ple/zig/README.md

 To build and run Zig programs on your local machine, download and install Zig from the [Zig Download](https://ziglang.org/download/) page or use your favorite package manager, e.g. `brew install zig` on macOS.

-Once installed, programs in this folder can be run from the command line like so:
+Programs in this folder have been tested using Zig 0.13.0 and can be run from the command line like so:

 ```
 zig run triple.zig